aumentovaneza/laravel-test/README.md

 ## Basic Tasks

-- [ ] Fork this repo into your Github account
+- [x] Fork this repo into your Github account
-- [ ] Get application up and running.
+- [x] Get application up and running.
 - [ ] Fix this list so it justify to the left without losing the format of the rest of page.
-- [ ] Go to route /products and tell me specifically what is wrong, if anything, and fix it.
+- [x] Go to route /products and tell me specifically what is wrong, if anything, and fix it. -typo on the controller name
-- [ ] Create a resourceful Controller for an object called Review.
+- [x] Create a resourceful Controller for an object called Review.
-- [ ] Add a route that points to your Review Controller and have it return a new blade view
+- [x] Add a route that points to your Review Controller and have it return a new blade view
-- [ ] Can you explain to me why the route /specials is failing and fix it.
+- [x] Can you explain to me why the route /specials is failing and fix it. - because we are not making any requests data to be passed from view to controller
-- [ ] What version of Laravel is this application using?
+- [x] What version of Laravel is this application using? - v5.8

 ## Simple Tasks

-- [ ] Populate a database with tables for the project.
+- [x] Populate a database with tables for the project.
 - [ ] Add some tests to the repo to automate testing of the application.
 - [ ] Upgrade this application to the current version of Laravel and assure that everything is still working.
 If it's not, fix it.
-- [ ] Add User authentication to application, including User Registration and User Login pages.
+- [x] Add User authentication to application, including User Registration and User Login pages.
-- [ ] Make it so users must validate their email address before they are able to log in.
+- [x] Make it so users must validate their email address before they are able to log in.
-- [ ] If you haven't already done so, `seed` your database with data.
+- [x] If you haven't already done so, `seed` your database with data.
 - [ ] Create an API Endpoint that generates a JSON response of all Products.
 - [ ] Create a new branch in your repo and call it `tailwind`.
 On this branch, upgrade the site to use TailwindCSS.

 ## Advanced Tasks

 - [ ] Sign your commits using a GPG key.
 - [ ] When adding additional items to the cart of something that had already been added, it is only registering a quantity of 1.
 Fix this.
 - [ ] Add VueJS to project and make the `Add to cart` a Vue Component that keeps you on the page when adding products to your cart.
 - [ ] Upgrade the IDs for products to be UUIDs.
 Assure everything still works, adding to cart, purchase, and reviews.
 - [ ] Add a pivot table to allow users to leave comments of products.
 No need to create the interfaces with this, as long as it works in tinker.

 ## Submit your repo

 Please copy your `.env` file to `.env.app` and commit it to your repo.
 Add any answers to the README file.
 ZIP up your repo and email it to me.